Ca' Pesaro

 With the collaboration of Archivio Gastone Novelli, Roma

 Gastone Novelli (Vienna, 1925 – Milan, 1968) was a leading figures in Italian painting after World War II.
-This exhibition devoted to his achievement stems from an important donation to the civic collections of some works from the Archivio Gastone Novelli.
+This exhibition devoted to his achievement stems from an important donation to the civic collections of some works from the artist’s heirs.

-The exhibition intends to pay homage to the artist a hundred years after his birth with a complete overview of his development through the collection of the most significant works present in Italian public and private collections.
+The exhibition pays homage to Novelli a hundred years after his birth with a complete overview of his development through the collection of the most significant works present in Italian public and private collections.

-Together with the most extraordinary masterpieces, the exhibition presents numerous works hitherto considered lost, which came to light only after the publication of the Catalogue Raisonné, many of which have never been shown to the public.
+Alongside some of his best-known and most extraordinary masterpieces, the exhibition also features numerous works that were long considered lost and have been rediscovered since the publication of the Catalogue Raisonné, many of which have never before been shown to the public.

-The exhibition is accompanied by a selection of documentary material to highlight the author’s intense intellectual life, his multiple interests – especially in literature – and the friendships he cultivated with artists, intellectuals and writers.
+The exhibition is further complemented by a selection of documentary materials highlighting the artist’s intense intellectual life, his wide-ranging interests—particularly in literature—and the relationships he constantly nurtured with fellow artists, intellectuals, and writers.

 Admission to the exhibition from 15 November 2025 to 1 March 2026, with the Museum’s hours and ticket.